Jürgen Todenhöfer

 Jürgen Todenhöfer (born 12 November 1940) is a German author, journalist, politician, and executive.

 Early life and education

-Todenhöfer was born in Offenburg in what is now the current German state of Baden-Württemberg, and studied law at the universities of Munich, Paris, Bonn and Freiburg.
+Todenhöfer was born in Offenburg in what is now the German state of Baden-Württemberg.
+He studied law at the universities of Munich, Paris, Bonn and Freiburg.
 He graduated as a doctor of law in 1969 and worked as a judge from 1972 on.